kiennx/shippo_code_practices/README.md

 ### Week #1: TDD at the first sight ###
 In this week.
 We try our first simple practice with TDD in mind.

+### Week #2: Regex at its finest ###

+Simple regular expression exercise and some sorting functions.

+### Week #3: Life is just a game

+We will return to the old same old story.
+No game theory involved.